-- 1.1 This report provides a summary of the procurement process, and recommends a decision to appoint a Highways Services Contractor to start on 6th October 2011.
-It sets out rationale for change as well as the key provisions of the new Highways Services Contract. - 1.2 The procurement of the Highways Services Contract is a key work stream within the Total Transport Transformation Programme, which is one of six major transformation projects supported by the Council. - 1.3 Our roads are a corporate priority.
-User demand combined with the effects of increasing periods of prolonged severe weather conditions have accelerated deterioration such that existing funding is unable to maintain the steady state of our highway network.
+- 1.1 This report will be considered by Cabinet on 6th June 2011.
+It provides a summary of the procurement process, and recommends a decision to appoint a Highways Services Contractor to start on 6th October 2011.
+It sets out a rationale for change as well as the key provisions of the new Highways Services Contract. - 1.2 The procurement of the Highways Services Contract is a key work stream within the Total Transport Transformation Programme, which is one of six major transformation projects supported by the Council. - 1.3 The Council's roads are a corporate priority.
+User demand, combined with the effects of increasing periods of prolonged severe weather conditions, have accelerated deterioration such that existing funding is unable to maintain the steady state of the highway network.
 Consultation has also confirmed that most stakeholders recognise that the highway network should be a priority for the Council. - 1.4 The new arrangement will reduce back-office costs and generate efficiencies of more than £1 million per annum and will enable the Council to maximise the output from its existing budgets, ensuring that any future decline is reduced significantly.

-2.0 Decision Requested
+2.0 Decisions Requested